Asanka

-The Asanka, earthenware dish, is a Ghanaian grinding pot that is made out of clay with ridges inside.
-It is one of the kitchen tools commonly used in Ghanaian homes. it comes with a wooden masher called eta or tapoli in the local language.
+The Asanka, earthenware dish, is a Ghanaian grinding bowl that is made out of clay with ridges inside.
+It is one of two kitchen tools commonly used in Ghanaian homes. it comes with a wooden pestle masher called eta or tapoli in the local language.
 It is commonly referred to as traditional blender and appropriately used where there is no electricity.
 It is also called a 'pounding pot.'
 The Ga' s call it Kaa whiles the Akans call it apotoyewaa or Asanka.
 It is commonly used in the chop bars as serving bowls.